Elijbet/Wonk_App/README.md

 #### BROWSE | HOME section

-- masonry layout of book results, no margins
+- masonry layout of book results, very little margins
-- flip card animation
+- flip card animation applied to my layout
+- fade in animation applied to backside text

 - get books from goodreads api
 - have a default populated vue, see what categories are available from api-
 - make search work